hugolcorre/HACKATON_Wranglers/README.md

 #### 2. Data Cleaning

-* processing.ipynb : Data Cleaning & Pre-Processing
+* **processing.ipynb** : Data Cleaning & Pre-Processing

 #### 3. Merging and Data Pre-Processing

-* merging_covid_EDA.ipynb: Merging table with all the attributes from the different data sources, matching a 15 minutes interval
+* **merging_covid_EDA.ipynb**: Merging table with all the attributes from the different data sources, matching a 15 minutes interval

 ### Exploratory Data Analysis

-* EDA.ipynb: Using the cleaned data from processing.ipynb, exploratory data analysis to give insights on the data
+* **EDA.ipynb**: Using the cleaned data from processing.ipynb, exploratory data analysis to give insights on the data

 ### Modeling

+Now that we have our data ready, we have created a file to merge the documents required to perform our forecasts.

+First, make sure your files are in local, most importantly the final_data.7z that will contains all data files.

+Then run the notebook data_pp_merge to get all necessary csv files to run the models

 #### 1. Predicting Attendance

+The attendance forecast model is contained in **model_attendance.ipynb**, and compares the performances of a Machine Learning model and a Time Series model.
+Performances are evaluated with the Mean Average Error and the Root Mean Squared Error.
+We found that the Exponential Smoothing Time Series model was the best performer of all models tried.

 #### 2. Predicting Waiting Times

 ### Dashboard Visualization